amirkeren/bluemix-lab2/README.md

 # Adding the DB insertion mediator action

+This action will transform the incoming message so that the output will be formatted as a Cloudant document to be created

 1. Create yet another new action, same as before and replace the main function with the one below -

 ```